modular/modular/KGEN/docs/public/programming-manual.md

 scripting, but is not always great for systems programming.
 To complement this, Mojo provides an `fn` declaration which is like a "strict mode" for `def`.

-> Alternative: instead of using a new keyword like fn, we could instead add a modifier or decorator like '@strict def'.
+> Alternative: instead of using a new keyword like `fn`, we could instead add a modifier or decorator like '@strict def'.
 However, we need to take new keywords anyway and there is little cost to doing so.
 Also, in practice in systems programming domains, 'fn' is used all the time so it probably makes sense to